 At a threshold level, it is unclear if the reporting requirement is intended to apply to both unregistered covered persons and registered covered persons or only to one of the two groups.
-The implication is that the Department intends for both groups to submit the information, but clarification on this point would be helpful to alleviate potential confusion.
+The implication is that you intend for both groups to submit the information, but clarification on this point would be helpful to alleviate potential confusion.

 However, even once that point is clarified, it will still not be entirely clear what entities are expected to submit reports.
-Clearly, the Department is seeking information from persons subject to Division 9.5 of the Financial Code, but it appears that it may also be seeking information about commercial financing provided to small businesses, nonprofits, and family farms other than that provided by persons subject to Division 9.5.
+Clearly, the Department is seeking information from persons subject to Division 9.5 of the Financial Code, but it appears that you may also seeking information about commercial financing provided to small businesses, nonprofits, and family farms other than that provided by persons subject to Division 9.5.
 As just one example of where confusion could arise, the Department defines small business by reference to the Code of Civil Procedure (CCP).
 Division 9.5 lacks a definition of small business and instead defines the term "recipient."
-It is highly likely that the CCP definition of small business financing supposed to know which of his or her book of business to include in the required report?
-Are there types of commercial financing or recipients of commercial financing the Department intends the regulation to include (or exclude, as the case may be) that are not covered in Division 9.5?
-If so, it would be helpful if those could be clearly identified.
+It is highly likely that the CCP definition of small business and the Division 9.5 definition of recipient will fail to overlap exactly.
+How is a provider of small business financing supposed to know which of his or her book of business to include in the required report?
+Are there types of commercial financing or recipients of commercial financing you are trying to cover, which are not covered in Division 9.5?
+If so, it would be helpful if you could clearly identify who they are.